Pope Clement VIII: Law enforcement

-Clement VIII was as vigorous as Pope Sixtus V (1585–90) in crushing banditry in the papal provinces of Umbria and the Marche and in punishing the lawlessness of the Roman nobility.
-Upon his ascension to the papal throne in 1592, he immediately had several noble troublemakers put to death.
+Clement VIII was as vigorous as Pope Sixtus V (1585–90) in crushing banditry in the Papal provinces of Umbria and the Marche and in punishing the lawlessness of the Papal nobility.
+Upon his ascension to the Papal throne in 1592, he immediately had several noble troublemakers put to death.
 These included most famously Troio Savelli, scion of a powerful ancient Roman family, and the youthful and noble Beatrice Cenci, who had murdered her father – probably as a consequence of his repeated abuses.
 The latter case prompted many requests of clemency – rejected by the Pope, who passed the confiscated Cenci property to his own family.

 Clement's strict ways also concerned philosophical and religious matters.
-In 1599 he had the Italian miller Menocchio – who had formed the belief that God was not eternal but had Himself once been created out of chaos – tried by the Inquisition and burnt at the stake.
+In 1599, he had the Italian miller Menocchio – who had formed the belief that God was not eternal but had Himself once been created out of chaos – tried by the Inquisition and burnt at the stake.
 A more famous case was the trial for heresy of Giordano Bruno, who was burned at the stake in 1600.
 Pope Clement VIII participated personally in the final phases of the trial, inviting the Cardinals in charge of the case to proceed with the verdict.

 Anti-Jewish measures

 Clement VIII tightened measures against the Jewish inhabitants of his territories.
-In 1592, the papal bull Cum saepe accidere forbade the Jewish community of the Comtat Venaissin of Avignon, a papal enclave, to sell new goods, putting them at an economic disadvantage.
-In 1593, the bull Caeca et Obdurata reiterated Pope Pius V's decree of 1569 which banned Jews from living in the Papal states outside the cities of Rome, Ancona, and Avignon.
+In 1592, the papal bull Cum saepe accidere forbade the Jewish community of the Comtat Venaissin of Avignon, a Papal enclave, to sell new goods, putting them at an economic disadvantage.
+In 1593, the bull Caeca et Obdurata reiterated Pope Pius V's decree of 1569, which banned Jews from living in the Papal States outside the cities of Rome, Ancona, and Avignon.
 The main effect of the bull was to evict Jews who had returned to areas of the Papal States (mainly Umbria) after 1586 (following their expulsion in 1569) and to expel Jewish communities from cities like Bologna (which had been incorporated under papal dominion since 1569).
-The bull also alleged that Jews in the Papal States had engaged in usury and exploited the hospitality of Clement VIII's predecessors "who, in order to lead them from their darkness to knowledge of the true faith, deemed it opportune to use the clemency of Christian piety towards them" (alluding to Christiana pietas).
+The bull also alleged that Jews worldwide had engaged in usury and exploited the hospitality of Clement VIII's predecessors "who, in order to lead them from their darkness to knowledge of the true faith, deemed it opportune to use the clemency of Christian piety towards them" (alluding to Christiana pietas).
 With the bull Cum Hebraeorum malitia a few days later, Clement VIII also forbade the reading of the Talmud.